-There has always been laws preventing the sale of online goods, but under previous laws only individual sellers could be charged.
+There have always been laws preventing the sale of illegally sourced online goods, but under previous laws, only individual sellers could be charged.
 With this new law in place, the Chinese government has given ecommerce platforms and shopping apps the responsibility of policing their own sites to ensure that counterfeit goods are not sold on the platform.

 One area that consumers and businesses alike may notice significant changes in is the daigou industry.
 What is a daigou you ask?
 Have you ever seen Chinese shoppers in foreign countries purchasing large amounts of luxury goods, baby products, or a local delicacy?
 Chances are you’ve spotted a Daigou, which roughly translates to “Buy on Behalf”.